Megamjm/Comfyvn-ToolProject/docs/compute_advisor_integration.md

 # Compute Advisor Integration – Architecture & Compatibility Guide

+> For the server-first FastAPI surface, debug hooks, and cost previews see `docs/COMPUTE_ADVISOR.md`.
+This guide focuses on the core integration layer used by importer tooling.

 This note explains how ComfyVN’s compute advisor operates, what metadata it expects, and how to make the system compatible with third-party GPU services when you do not yet have an active subscription or live credentials.